-"Peruvian Business" means Peru HoldCo and its direct and indirect subsidiaries and petroleum and natural gas properties and related assets, including the Bretana Assets, all of which were acquired by the Company by virtue of the acquisition of the Peru HoldCo Shares pursuant to the Acquisition.
+"Peruvian Business" means Peru HoldCo and its direct and indirect subsidiaries and petroleum and natural gas properties and related assets, including the Bretana Assets, all of which were acquired by the Company by virtue of the acquisition of the Peru HoldCo Shares.

-"PetroPeru" means Petróleos del Perú S.A., a private state-owned company dedicated to the transportation, refining, distribution and sale of fuel and other products derived from oil.
+"Petroperu" means Petróleos del Perú S.A., a private state-owned company dedicated to the transportation, refining, distribution and sale of fuel and other products derived from oil.